pedrofialho/next-starter/README.md

 ### Skip lint/type-checking

-It is possible to run `build` with `SKIP_LINTING` to bypass linting and type checks.
-It is useful to save compilation time when the code has already been checked by a previous step.
+It is possible to run `build` with `SKIP_LINTING` and/or `SKIP_TYPE_CHECKING` to bypass linting and type checks.
+It can be useful to save compilation time when the code has already been checked by a previous step.

 ### Skip environment validation